NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ### Import FSxN CloudWatch metrics into your monitoring stack using YACE
 AWS CloudWatch provides metrics for the FSx for ONTAP file systems which cannot be collected by Harvest.
 Therefore, we recommend to using the [yet-another-cloudwatch-exporter](https://github.com/prometheus-community/yet-another-cloudwatch-exporter)
-(by Prometheus community) for collecting these metrics.
+(by Prometheus community) to collect these metrics.

 #### 1. Create Service Account with permissions to get AWS CloudWatch metrics
 The following IAM policy can be used to grant the all permissions required by YACE to fetch the CloudWatch metrics: